Friday, April 27, 2018

 Who is the liar but he who denies that Jesus is the Christ?
 This is the antichrist: he who denies the Father and the Son.
 Whoever denies the Son, the same does not have the Father.
 He who confesses the Son has the Father also.
 As for you, let that remain in you which you heard from the beginning.
 If that which you heard from the beginning remains in you, you also will remain in the Son, and in the Father. — 1 John 2:22-24, Restoration Light Improved Version.

 One author states concerning the above verses: "According to 1 John 2:22-23, belief in the blessed Trinity is not optional but critical to having a true faith toward God."
 Another states regarding "apostates": “According to 1 John 2:22-23 they will deny the Trinity.”
 Another states: “Beware when you deny the trinity your [sic] not TRULY saved 1 John 2:22.”
 On one site we find the following statement: "First John 2:18–27 warns against those who oppose Christ in their teachings.
 These 'anti-Christs' deny that Jesus is God.
 They reject Him as part of the Trinity, or claim He did not appear in the flesh."
 Another states: "And so if we read 1 John 2:22 in light of what he says, by the way, 'not only in 1 John 4:1-3, but about five other times in this gospel or in this letter' we see that John's concern is people who are basically teaching that God has not incarnated the second person of the Trinity in the flesh; that is, that the Messiah is to be distinguished from Jesus of Nazareth."
-One claims: "Well, to deny the Trinity is heresy.
-1 John 2:22 says:" as though 1 John 2:22 were speaking of denying the trinity.
-One can find many similar statements concerning 1 John 2:22 and the trinity.
+One claims: "Well, to deny the Trinity is heresy.'
+And then 1 John 2:22 IS given as "proof" that to deny the trinity is heresy, although, in reality, there is nothing in that verse about denying the added-on trinitarian dogma.

 Thus, it would seem that many "see" either the “the trinity” in 1 John 2:22-23, and/or that they "see" Jesus as being the God of Abraham, Isaac and Jacob (Exodus 3:13,14) in 1 John 2:22-23.
 The trinitarian often furthers "sees" in 1 John 2:22-23 that the Father is one person of the triune God, and that Jesus is another person of the triune.
 And then, based on what they “see” in 1 John 2:22-23, they would claim that anyone else who does not “see” this must be antichrist, or, at least not Christian.
 It should be obvious, however, that many trinitarians and oneness believers are “seeing” something in what John wrote that is not stated.
 As of yet, we have not found anyone who has ever attempted to explain what it is in 1 John 2:22-23 that refers to any triune God, or that Jesus is the God of Abraham, Isaac and Jacob.
 Indeed, it appears to be simply presumed, and the presumption is taken for granted.